 - What I Learned From My First Five Months of Being a New Teacher - September 3, 2017

 - Initiative Overload: A Teacher’s Harsh Reality - July 3, 2017

 Usually, as I’m sitting in the teacher’s lounge debating on whether to grade more papers or call parents, I have epiphanies about teaching and life in general .
 Last week as I was eating my turkey sandwich on rye with Ruffle potato chips, I had an epiphany that hit me literally like a ton of bricks tied to my feet (no pun intended).
 I listened to one of my colleagues bitterly telling us about how he was called into the principal’s office because he had encouraged a parent to challenge the grading policy that allows all children at the school to have the ability to retake exams that they fail (as many times as possible during the semester).
-As he continued to ‘rant and rave’ about the humiliation of being pulled from his class and ostracized by the principal, I realized that I (and many of my co-workers) were characters in a modern day mob movie-produced, directed and written by the school district.As I thought closer about the similarities, I further realized that working for public schools in… Click To Tweet
+As he continued to ‘rant and rave’ about the humiliation of being pulled from his class and ostracized by the principal, I realized that I (and many of my co-workers) were characters in a modern day mob movie-produced, directed and written by the school district.As I thought closer about the similarities, I further realized that working for public schools in America is similar to working for the mob.
+Click To Tweet

 I know I sound crazy, but hear me out.
 While the mob is an organization that dabbles in crime, my school system is not far behind in the tactics it engages in to punish the ‘little’ people (teachers and children) and to glorify and reward the district employees that sit in their downtown offices and orchestrate complete chaos at the schools they supposedly serve.